 Check out this article if you’re interested in a private tour of the city for your guests.

 - The price for space rentals range from $2,500 to $10,000

 - Alcohol is provided by the venue for a fee

 - On-site catering must be used, and there are many delicious options

 You have a variety of options for catering through the Line DC: “…couples can select from hand-passed hors d'oeuvres and a three-course dinner for their menu.
 Some of the main courses include braised beef short ribs, sausage stuffed chicken, hearth grilled flat iron steak and maple lacquered pork lion.”
 The menus are entirely customizable to fit your needs.

-There are also three on-site restaurants: A Rake’s Progress, Brothers and Sisters, and Spoken English, which offer cuisine ranging from James Beard Award-Winning Chef Spike Gjerde’s “all-local, game-centric menu fueled by a wood-fired hearth,” to Chef Erik Bruner-Yang’s fusion of American Classic, Taiwanese, and Japanese.
+There are also two on-site restaurants: A Rake’s Progress and Spoken English, which offer cuisine ranging from James Beard Award-Winning Chef Spike Gjerde’s “all-local, game-centric menu fueled by a wood-fired hearth,” to Chef Erik Bruner-Yang’s fusion of American Classic, Taiwanese, and Japanese.
 Mmm.
 Delicious.

 Information on Spaces